Emergence of nematic loop-current bond order in Kagome metals near van Hove singularities: Review of the Effective Patch Model and Order Parameters

-For phases preserving rotational symmetry, the three CDW components are equal, with $\Delta_{AB}=\Delta_{BC}=\Delta_{CA}\equiv\Delta.$ However, $\Delta$ is a complex number and the various rotationally-symmetric orders can be classified according to their complex phase, see Fig. \ref{fig_NLCBO}(a).
+For phases preserving rotational symmetry, the three CDW components are equal, with $\Delta_{AB}=\Delta_{BC}=\Delta_{CA}\equiv\Delta.$ However, $\Delta$ is a complex number and the (rotationally-symmetric) orders can be classified according to their complex phase, see Fig. \ref{fig_NLCBO}(a).
 The simplest case is the symmetric charge-bond order (CBO), with $\Delta\in\mathbb{R}.$ Physically, this CDW corresponds to a periodic modulation of the NN hopping amplitudes.
-Depending on the sign of $\Delta,$ the resulting pattern is called Star of David (CBO$-$) or inverse Star of David (CBO$+$), see Fig. \ref{fig_NLCBO}(b)-(c).
-CBO$+$ has a positive $\Delta$ on triangles and hexagons, denoted by red bonds in Fig. \ref{fig_NLCBO}(b), while CBO$-$ has positive $\Delta$ on the Stars of David, Fig. \ref{fig_NLCBO}(c).
+Depending on the sign of $\Delta,$ the resulting pattern is called Star-of-David (CBO$-$) or inverse Star-of-David (CBO$+$), see Fig. \ref{fig_NLCBO}(b)-(c).
+CBO$+$ has a positive $\Delta$ on triangles and hexagons, denoted by red bonds in Fig. \ref{fig_NLCBO}(b), while CBO$-$ has positive $\Delta$ on the Stars-of-David, Fig. \ref{fig_NLCBO}(c).
 CBO$\pm$ preserve sixfold rotation, inversion, and time-reversal symmetries.

 Another possibility is the loop-current order (LCO) phase with purely imaginary $\Delta,$ i.e. $\Delta=i|\Delta|.$ This CDW has the same periodicity as CBO, but introduces a complex Peierls phase to the hopping amplitudes, resulting in a pattern of circulating orbital currents, Fig. \ref{fig_NLCBO}(d).
-LCO also preserves sixfold rotational, but breaks time-reversal symmetry.
+LCO also preserves sixfold rotational symmetry, but breaks time-reversal symmetry.
 The purely imaginary LCO phase does not stabilize within our mean-field calculations, but instead always appears in superposition with CBO \cite{Vanderbilt2025}.

 This third possibility of coexisting CBO and LCO, denoted LCBO, is characterized by $\Delta=|\Delta|e^{i\phi},$ see Fig. \ref{fig_NLCBO}(e).
-Within our calculations, the complex phase is almost always found to be $\tfrac{\pi}{3}$ or $\tfrac{2\pi}{3}.$ The real part of $\Delta$ gives a finite CBO, whose sign distinguishes CBO$\pm.$ The imaginary part yields orbital currents, whose sign distinguishes TR partners.
-We classify LCBO according to the sign of its real component: LCBO$+$ has positive $\rm{Re}(\Delta)$ on triangles and hexagons, similar to CBO$+,$ while LCBO$-$ has positive $\rm{Re}(\Delta)$ on the Stars of David, similar to CBO$-$.
+Within our calculations, the complex phase is almost always found to be $\tfrac{\pi}{3}$ or $\tfrac{2\pi}{3}.$ The real part of $\Delta$ gives a finite CBO, whose sign distinguishes CBO$\pm.$ The imaginary part yields orbital currents, whose sign distinguishes time-reversal partners.
+We classify LCBO according to the sign of its real component: LCBO$+$ has positive $\rm{Re}(\Delta)$ on triangles and hexagons, similar to CBO$+,$ while LCBO$-$ has positive $\rm{Re}(\Delta)$ on the Stars-of-David, similar to CBO$-$.